 Admission to the Centre for French Colonial Life orientation and exhibits facility is free.

 Tickets for guided tours of the Bolduc and LeMeilleur houses are $10 for adults and $5 for children, and may be purchased at the Centre for French Colonial Life orientation and exhibits facility.

 Monday through Saturday, from 10:00 AM to 5:00 PM

 Sunday, from Noon to 5:00 PM

-PLEASE NOTE WE WILL BE CLOSED ON THANKSGIVING, CHRISTMAS EVE, CHRISTMAS DAY, NEW YEAR'S EVE AND NEW YEAR'S DAY
+PLEASE NOTE THAT WE ARE CLOSED ON THANKSGIVING, CHRISTMAS EVE, CHRISTMAS DAY, NEW YEAR'S EVE AND NEW YEAR'S DAY

 News and Events